OpenOrienteering/mapper/gdal.md

 so you will sometimes find this name, too.

 Geospatial raster data and vector data can be used as templates.
+However, currently only graphical templates can be displayed;
+Mapper does not yet process raw raster data, such as altitudes, which first need to be rendered in other software.
-But it also possible to open vector data files as maps and to import vector data into map files.
+It also possible to open vector data files as maps and to import vector data into map files.

 In addition, the [File menu](file_menu.md) offers the option to export a map